reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We will use these attributes to add or modify the configurations of our EC2 instance in the subsequent sections.

 ### Creating a Windows EC2 Instance
-Let us create a Windows EC2 instance in a similar way by selecting a AMI for Windows Operating System as shown below:
+Let us create a Windows EC2 instance in a similar way by selecting an AMI for Windows Operating System as shown below:

 {{% image alt="Create EC2 Windows instance" src="images/posts/aws-ec2/create-ec2-windows.png" %}}

 As we can see from the description of the AMI, this will create an EC2 instance with the `2019` version of the `Microsoft Windows` operating system.

 ## Connecting to the EC2 Linux Instance
-We connect to EC2 instances created with Linux AMIs using SSH client.
+We connect to EC2 instances created with Linux AMIs using an SSH client.

-For accessing the EC2 instance we had created a SSH Key pair during instance creation for connecting to the instance.
+For accessing the EC2 instance we had created an SSH Key pair during instance creation for connecting to the instance.
 The SSH key pair is used to authenticate the identity of a user or process that wants to access the EC2 instance using the SSH protocol.

-A key pair as explained earlier is a combination of public key which is stored by AWS and a private key which we need to store.
-We had downloaded the private key and stored it in our workstation in path: `~/Downloads/mykeypair.pem`.
+A key pair as explained earlier is a combination of the public key which is stored by AWS and a private key which we need to store.
+We had downloaded the private key and stored it in our workstation in the path: `~/Downloads/mykeypair.pem`.

 The public key is saved in a file `.ssh/authorized_keys` in the EC2 instance that contains a list of all authorized public keys.